 An Optimistic Start to a Unique Season

-The next game of the season will be this Wednesday night, March 10th at 6:30 against the Eastside Rams at Eastside High School.
-I spoke to Oak Hall’s head coach, Kevin Maris, and he said he predicts the game to go well.
+The next game of the season will be this Wednesday night, March 10 at 6:30 against the Eastside Rams at Eastside High School.
+Kevin Maris, Oak Hall’s head coach said he predicts the game to go well.
 A story coming full circle, as the coach for Eastside Sean Dobbs, used to play baseball at Oak Hall, which Maris himself coached.

 Seniors Facing a Log Jam from College Recruiters